The Amazon Chime clients display information by users' names to help you understand their availability (commonly referred to as presence).

 Navigate to the Contacts tab > click on your name > from Change Status screen choose your presence state.

-Choose the drop down next to your name in the upper left (which is showing you your current presence status) and choose your presence state.
+Choose the User menu (drop down next to your name in the upper left which is showing you your current presence status) and choose your presence state.
+Automatic to let Amazon Chime determine or choose a specific status.